NFL Coaching Carousel: USC Trojans' Lincoln Riley, D'Anton Lynn Potential Hires

 NFL Network Insider Tom Pelissero released his list of coaches to watch in the NFL hiring cycle, and he included three current Trojans coaches.
 In addition to Riley, USC defensive coordinator D’Anton Lynn and defensive line coach Eric Henderson are names to watch in the next coaching cycle.

-The New York Jets and the New Orleans Saints are the two teams who have already fired their head coach.
-There are still more teams to watch for, including the Jacksonville Jaguars, the New York Giants, and the Chicago Bears.
-There will also be coordinator jobs that open up when the season ends, with the Bears already firing offensive coordinator Shane Waldron.
+The New York Jets, New Orleans Saints, and Chicago Bears are the only who have already fired their head coach.
+There are still more teams to watch for, including the Jacksonville Jaguars, the New York Giants.
+There will also be coordinator jobs that open up when the season ends.

+The Bears already fired offensive coordinator Shane Waldron, and they announced the firing of Matt Eberflus on Friday after Thanksgiving.

 Lincoln Riley